Eschatologue/CM_wiki/docs/class/barbarian/ruffian.md

 Your fists becomes devastating to whoever at the receiving end.
 Your Unarmed Strike is improved in the following ways:

 ***Hurl.*** As a :rsc-b: Bonus Action, you can end a Grapple to throw the creature to a point you can see within 30 feet.
 If the creature lands in an unoccupied space, it has the ^^Prone^^ condition.
-If it collides with another creature, that creature must succeed on a Dexterity saving throw (DC = 8 + your Prof. Bonus + your Str. modifier) or take :dmg-blunt: Bludgeoning damage equal to your Unarmed Strike damage.
+If it collides with another creature, that creature must succeed on a Dexterity saving throw (DC = 8 + your Prof. Bonus + your Str. modifier) or take :dmg-bldg: Bludgeoning damage equal to your Unarmed Strike damage.

 ***Concussion.*** When you hit a creature with an Unarmed Strike, you can force it to make a Constitution saving throw (DC = 8 + your Prof. Bonus + your Str. modifier).
 On a failure, it has the ^^Stunned^^ condition until the start of your next turn.
 On a success, its Speed is halved until the start of your next turn, and the next attack against it has Advantage.